 However, its role isn’t that simple.
-It also increases “us vs. them” identification and behavior.
+Studies suggest that in select situations, oxytocin use can increase an ‘us vs. them’ mentality.
+This shift may impact behavior and sense of community. .
 Oxytocin is just one piece of a complex set of neurochemical interactions that influence our emotional/social behavior.

-Who May Benefit From Oxytocin?Because of the effects oxytocin has on the reproductive organs and brain, it may be a beneficial treatment for people who are experiencing certain health conditions:
+Who May Benefit From Oxytocin?Because of the effects oxytocin has on the reproductive organs and brain, it may be a beneficial therapy for people who are experiencing certain health conditions:

 Oxytocin can affect the sexual response of both men and women, making it useful in helping support sexual health, function, and pleasure in both genders.

 Brain oxytocin appears to reduce stress responses, including generalized anxiety, social anxiety, and anorexia.
 It could help people who avoid social interaction, and those who experience persistent fear and an inability to trust others.
 Oxytocin may also play a role in anger management.
 Research has linked certain polymorphisms of the oxytocin receptor (OXTR) gene with an increased tendency to anger.
 Oxytocin also seems to act as an antidote to depressive feelings.